 The criteria used in determining each applicant's eligibility for consideration shall include:

-- For international applicants, satisfactory scores on the Test of English as a Foreign Language (TOEFL).
+- For international applicants, satisfactory scores on the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) Academic test.

-From eligible candidates, departments make final admission decisions based on a combination of factors, including academic degrees and records, the statement of purpose, letters of recommendation, test scores, and relevant work experience.
+Departments make final admission decisions from the pool of eligible candidates based on a combination of factors, including academic degrees and records, the statement of purpose, letters of recommendation, test scores, and relevant work experience.
 Departments may also consider the appropriateness of the applicant's goals to the degree program in which they are interested and to the research interests of the program's faculty.
 In addition, consideration may be given to how the applicant's background and life experience would contribute significantly to an educationally beneficial mix of students.